Bounga/bounga.org/_posts/2020-05-03-multiple-smtp-accounts-in-gnus-without-external-tools.md

 emails.
 I always read you have to use external tools such as [MSMTP](https://marlam.de/msmtp/) with specific configuration to make it acts as a proxy between your software and your multiple remote SMTP.
-Some other advice you to use an homemade function to play with message fields and hook it via `message-send-hook`.
+Some other advice you to use a homemade function to play with message fields and hook it via `message-send-hook`.

 Some will even tell you to hack your `/etc/hosts`.